DuvanJC/Mini-Market-React-Redux/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Commands to run localy this project:

 In the project directory:

-First, to install the dependencies, use:
+First, to install the dependencies use:

 ### `npm install`